I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_drawprimitive.md

 `VStart`

 [in] The index (into each active vertex stream) of the vertex elements to start drawing with.
 Vertex data should be read from the current vertex streams (those that are referenced by the current vertex shader).

+`PrimitiveCount`

+[in] The number of triangles, lines, or points to draw for the given primitive.

 ## Remarks
 The Microsoft Direct3D runtime does not transform the vertex data before passing a pointer to the description of the vertex data in the <i>pData</i> parameter in a call to the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_drawprimitive.md">DrawPrimitive</a> function.